 The Millionaire Maker

-Borrowing to build a business might work well if you have learned to manage your money and your business prudently, but borrowing heavily to start a new business when you have little experience is a crap-shoot.
+Borrowing to build a business might work well if you have learned to manage your money and your business prudently.
+But borrowing heavily to start a new business when you have little experience doing it, is a crap-shoot.
 We just don’t believe in it.

 Our Portion of the Show on Saving Money